Green Dot Bystander Intervention

 Introducing Green Dot Bystander Intervention @ Bates College

 At Bates, we offer 1-hour Green Dot Overviews where students learn about Green Dot and basic skills for recognizing and intervening in potentially harmful situations.
 We also offer 5-hour Green Dot Certification Trainings that allow students to further explore and apply their intervention skills as well as confront personal, peer and situational obstacles that may hinder their likelihood to intervene, even when they want to.
+Faculty and Staff are offered training as well because violence prevention at Bates is a community effort, and we all have a part to play in preventing power-based personal violence!

 “Nobody has to do everything, but everyone has to do something”